Ash515/HandsUp/Readme.md

 # Hands Up - Online Crime Portal System.

 ## Online crime and complain registering portal system maded only for institutions.

 ## Introduction
-Online crime portal management system maded for students and staffs at any institution.
-The main scope of this application is to solve the important problems regarding sexual haressment, misuseness of any properties etc. to the students and staffs.
-Highly safety way of transmission of every complains.
+Online crime portal management system made for students and staff at any institution.
+The main scope of this application is to solve the important problems regarding sexual harassment, misusing of any properties etc. to the students and staff.
+Highly safe way of transmission of every complaint.

 ## Features
-- Used to register all your complains and get the proper solution for your problems.
+- Used to register all your complaints and get the proper solution for your problems.
-- Complains are handled by anonymous person at yours respective **institute** only.
+- Complaints are handled by anonymous person at yours respective **institute** only.
-- Email based user inteface system maded for easy access to student and staffs.
+- Email based user interface system made for easy access to students and staff.
-- **Sent items** and **Recieve items** panel are available to check our complain history and new incoming messages.
+- **Sent items** and **Receiveṣ items** panels are available to check our complaint history and new incoming messages.
 - We are given **Contact Us** menu to know your suggestions and problems regarding this application.

 ## Tech Stacks
 - Frontend - JavaScript, HTML5, CSS3